magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 #### Enhanced security on storefront

-To reduce creation of fraudulent or spam accounts, merchants can now enable Google reCAPTCHA on the New Company Request form on the storefront. <!--- BUNDLE-154 -->
+To reduce creation of fraudulent or spam accounts, merchants can now enable Google reCAPTCHA on the New Company Request form on the storefront.
+See [reCAPTCHA](https://docs.magento.com/user-guide/configuration/security/google-recaptcha-storefront.html).<!--- BUNDLE-154 -->

 #### Expanded logging of Admin actions